hokaxbt/infra/README.md

 # HokaXBT's Infrastructure

-This is source code of my infrastructure.
+This is the source code of my infrastructure.

 ## Infrastructure Providers